 NetBackup has built-in deduplication, quick file recovery, backup, and recovery for popular programs, and is simple to install.
 VMware vSphere, Microsoft Azure Hyper-V, IBM SoftLayer, OpenStack Swift, and SwiftStack are all supported by NetBackup.

-IBM Spectrum Protect, formerly Tivoli Storage Manager, is the 800-pound Gorilla of agentless corporate backup and recovery solutions.
-Spectrum Protect provides mission-critical data and application security from IBM, the company that coined the terms “mission-critical”, “enterprise”, and “data”.
-Spectrum Protect is used by some of the world’s largest and most powerful corporations to provide 100% data security.
+IBM Storage Protect, formerly Tivoli Storage Manager, is the 800-pound gorilla of agentless corporate backup and recovery solutions.
+Storage Protect provides mission-critical data and application security from IBM, the company that coined the terms “mission-critical”, “enterprise”, and “data”.
+Storage Protect is used by some of the world’s largest and most powerful corporations to provide 100% data security.

 Progressive incremental backups, policy-based management, comprehensive archive management, source and target deduplication, compression for decreased storage, continuous data protection, and built-in cloud integration are just a few of the significant features.
 This VM backup tool’s scalability, which allows it to manage billions of objects each backup, is one of the features that makes it so beneficial for businesses.